 Alice moved to Australia for the hope of a better life.
-She was offered a free plane ticket, free accommodation and the opportunity of Australian residency, as long as she worked for the family who funded the journey.
+She was offered a free plane ticket, free accommodation and the opportunity of Australian residency.
+The condition was, she had to work for the family who funded the journey.
 This was an exciting opportunity for her to escape her poverty and discover a new country.
 We could all easily think working overseas is a great opportunity, especially if we could get free board for our work.

-For 4 years, Alice worked as a housekeeper and nanny for no pay.
+But for 4 years, Alice worked as a housekeeper and nanny and received no pay.
 She was trapped.
 She couldn’t contact anyone she knew, she was abused, she had no money to escape.

-For protection purposes, Alice is not the real name of the victim depicted in this story, but stories like hers are far more common than you’d know in Australia.
+For protection purposes, Alice is not the real name of the victim depicted in this story.
+But stories like hers are far more common than you would think in Australia.

-These women are faced with many obstacles – including overcoming trauma, limited employment opportunities and language barriers.
+These women are faced with many obstacles.
+These include overcoming trauma, limited employment opportunities and language barriers.

 Thankfully, The Freedom Hub demonstrates that it is possible to not only rebuild, but thrive, with the right support networks in place.

-The women at The Freedom Hub’s Survivor School have an opportunity to develop skills, form connections with other survivors and community members.
+The women at The Freedom Hub’s Survivor School have an opportunity to develop skills.
+They also form connections with other survivors and community members.
 There is opportunity of a different kind and they can reclaim their freedom to live independently in Australia.

-As a woman herself, Sally Irwin, founder of The Freedom Hub, has worked hard to support other women in this journey.
+As a woman passionate about human rights, Sally Irwin, founder of The Freedom Hub, has worked hard to support other women in this journey.

-The incredible work and ethos of The Freedom Hub is what attracted WomanPower to have their International Women’s Day breakfast event at The Freedom Hub cafe in Sydney.
-WomanPower is another Australian organisation that works to empower, enable and educate women, with a focus on leadership development and training for Jewish women.
+The incredible work and ethos of The Freedom Hub is what attracted WomanPower to have their International Women’s Day breakfast event at The Freedom Hub cafe.
+WomanPower is another Australian organisation that works to empower, enable and educate women.
+They focus on leadership development and training for Jewish women.

 The Freedom Hub’s founder, Sally Irwin, was the guest speaker at the event.
-The room was filled with many inspiring women working together to support and empower the other women in our community.
+The room was filled with many inspiring women working together to support and empower women in our community.

 Events like this give us hope for the future.
-Making connections with other organisations that share similar values is a crucial step towards bettering the lives of all women across Australia and the world.
+So making connections with other organisations that share similar values is a crucial step towards bettering women’s lives.